FurkanGozukara/Stable-Diffusion/Tutorials/Deep-Voice-Clone-Tutorial-Tortoise-TTS.md

 None of the things in this tutorial won't affect your other installations such as Stable Diffusion

+## prerequisites

+To follow this video you need to have Python 3.10.x to be installed on your computer and have basic knowladge about how to use

+I have excellent tutorial for Python here : https://youtu.be/B5U7LJOvH6g

 ### Part 1 - Preparing training speech files
 We will begin with pre-processing the speech training file